JunJunTnT/junjuntnt.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Beijing Univeristy of Posts and Telecommunications, 2027 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Beijing Univeristy of Posts and Telecommunications, 2022

 Work experience
 ======